Michigan Law OUTlaws

 7.5 – A note on interpretation: while all writings are infused with meaning by their authors, the Framers of this Constitution request that any future interpretive efforts be supplemented with any contemporary understandings that will lead to enhanced social justice.

-7.6 – Outlaws Executive Board must review this Constitution a minimum of every four years.
+7.6 – The Executive Board must review this Constitution at least every four years.
+Ratified: 4/5/2024